tiago-gomes/generate-bitcoin-wallets/README.md

 # Generate bitcoin wallets
-Allows to generate bitcoins wallets and checks for balance, if the we got a balance then we save into the database.
+Allows to generate bitcoins wallets and checks for balance, if the we get a balance then save into the database.